Reviewed annually. Next review September 2019 (or as required by Statutory Guidance)

 We understand that some people otherwise unsuitable for working with children may use volunteering to gain access to children; for this reason, any volunteers in the school, in whatever capacity, will be given the same consideration as paid staff.

 Where a parent or other volunteer helps on a one-off basis, he/she will only work under the direct supervision of a member of staff, and at no time have one to one contact with children.
-However, if a parent or other volunteer is to be in school for regulated activities or over a longer period then they will be checked to ensure their suitability to work with children (enhanced DBS check).
+However, if a parent or other volunteer is to be in school for regulated activities or over a longer period then they will be risk assessed and possibly checked to ensure their suitability to work with children (enhanced DBS check).

 All new members of staff will receive induction training, which will give an overview of the organisation and ensure they know its purpose, values, services and structure, as well as identifying and reporting abuse, and confidentiality issues.